Ukrainian rebels evacuate civilians to Russia amid crisis

 Separatist authorities reported more shelling by Ukrainian forces along the line.
 Kremlin spokesman Dmitry Peskov said the situation is "potentially very dangerous."
 A surge of shelling Thursday tore through the walls of a kindergarten, injuring two, and basic communications were disrupted.
 Both sides accused each other of opening fire.

-U.S. and European officials were on high alert for any Russian attempts at a so-called false-flag operation, according to a Western official familiar with intelligence findings.
-Ukrainian government officials shared intelligence with allies that suggested the Russians might try to shell the areas in the Luhansk region controlled by separatists as part of an effort to create a false reason to take military action, according to the official who was not authorized to comment publicly.
+U.S. and European officials have been on high alert for any Russian attempts at a so-called false-flag operation.
+A Western official familiar with intelligence findings said Ukrainian government officials shared intelligence that suggested the Russians might try to shell the areas in the Luhansk region controlled by separatists, as part of an effort to create a false reason to take military action.
+The official was not authorized to comment publicly.

 Austin said the U.S. believes Russia could launch an attack "any time."